US regulators sue crypto megaplatform Binance and its CEO - KESQ

 The company didn’t immediately respond to requests for comment.
 But as news of the lawsuit broke Monday, Zhao tweeted the number 4, pointing to a part of a previous statement: “Ignore FUD, fake news, attacks, etc.” FUD is a commonly used acronym among crypto fans that stands for “fear, uncertainty, doubt.”

+The lawsuit is the latest in a series of regulatory crackdowns on the crypto industry, which is still reeling from a tumultuous year marked by falling prices of digital assets, a string of bankruptcies and the catastrophic downfall in November of FTX.

+Binance, which briefly considered bailing out FTX when it began spiraling, has since sought to distance itself from the now-bankrupt exchange founded by Sam Bankman-Fried, who has pleaded not guilty to multiple federal counts of fraud and conspiracy.

-Binance has long argued that it isn’t subject to US laws because it doesn’t have a physical headquarters.
+Binance has long argued that it isn’t subject to US laws because it doesn’t have a physical headquarters in America.

 The lawsuit accuses Binance of instructing its employees to advise US-based customers about how to evade trading controls through a messaging app that was set to automatically delete text exchanges.